Free Application for Federal Student Aid (FAFSA)

 Financial Aid Step-by-Step

 The Financial Aid Step-by-Step webpage is a tool to help guide you through the financial aid process at DMACC.
-To veiw the webpage, go to dmacc.edu/fin_aid/Pages/applying.aspx.
+These steps, checklists and explanations will assist you from starting the application with DMACC to receiving an award notification.

 Web Info System